FALM-Umbraco-Projects/FALM-Housekeeping-v7/README.md

 **Latest Changes**
 ==============
+- v7.7.0.0 - Various Fixes
+    - Bug: Resolved issue #40 (GitHub) in Users manager
+    - Fix: Updated Versions manager UI
+    - Fix: Updated TraceLogs manager UI
+    - Bug: Resolved issue #41 (GitHub) in Media manager (Thank you to TFAstudio for the support)
+    - Fix: Updated Media manager UI
 - v7.6.0.9 - Minor Fixes
 - v7.6.0.8 - Fix: highlighting selected node + Update transaltions
 - v7.6.0.7 - Fix: removed control and installation of FALM key in core language files.
 Thanks to Bjarne Fyrstenborg for the support
 - v7.6.0.6 - Some UI Fixes.
 Many thanks to Bjarne Fyrstenborg for the support
 - v7.6.0.3 - Updated naming to prevent conflicts
 - v7.6.0.2 - Updated NuGet Package
 - v7.6.0.1 - Minor fixes
 - v7.6.0.0 - New version: totally rewrite using AngularJS and now in a Custom Section.
 Fixed SQLCE compatibility (Not yet for Versions manager)
 - v7.0.0.1 - Bug Fix: Resolved Error 404 when click all main headers (Logs, Media, Users, Versions) and resolved conflict in Users Manager

 **Version History**
 ===============
-- v7.6.0.9  - For Umbraco v7.6+
+- v7.7.0.0  - For Umbraco v7.6+
 - v7.6.0.3  - For Umbraco until v7.5.14
 - v7.0.0.1  - For Umbraco v7+
 - v6.1.3.0  - For Umbraco v6 to v7.2